sharkmaul/SoloFolio/README.md

 They include (but are not limited to):

--Galleries inserted into blog posts will be forced into the vertical scroll template.
+-Galleries inserted into blog posts will be forced in to the vertical scroll template.

--Mobile devices are fed the side-scroll gallery by default.
+-Tablet devices are fed the side-scroll gallery by default.

--Phones/small screens are assigned a mobile-friendly header with collapsable menu, in addition to vertically scrolling galleries.
+-Phones/small screens are assigned a mobile-friendly header with collapsable menu and vertically scrolling galleries.

 -JPG quality is locked at 90, instead of the Wordpress default of 60.
 This sacrifices some speed, to the benefit of image quality.